Bangkok University: Kluay Nam Thai campus (city campus)

 The city campus (called Kluay Nam Thai campus, วิทยาเขตกล้วยน้ำไท) is in Phra Khanong Sub-district, Khlong Toei District.
 It occupies approximately 15,000 m2.
-There are only a few classes still held at this campus.
-Most likely 2020 Academic year will be the last academic year for any students to study at this campus.
-Then it will be no longer used as a campus of Bangkok University.
+The campus ceased holding instruction in the 2022 academic year after all courses were relocated to the Rangsit campus, and is being considered for redevelopment as a learning, creativity and innovation center.

 Rangsit campus (main campus)

 The Rangsit campus (วิทยาเขตรังสิต) is in Khlong Neung Sub-district Khlong Luang District of Pathum Thani Province.
-It is approximately fourteen kilometres north of Don Mueang International Airport.
+It is approximately fourteen kilometers north of Don Mueang International Airport.
 The campus is approximately 265,000 m2 in size.
 Regular students in their first and second years study here, except that regular communication arts students (not international) study on this campus for four years.
-Also on the campus are the Bangkok University Stadium, home stadium of Bangkok University FC, Thailand Premier League 2006 champions, the Surat Osathanugrah Library, and Pongtip Osathanugrah Communication Arts Complex.
+Also on the campus are the Bangkok University Stadium, the home stadium of Bangkok University FC, Thailand Premier League 2006 champions, the Surat Osathanugrah Library, and Pongtip Osathanugrah Communication Arts Complex.
 The BU Southeast Asian Ceramics Museum, an important archaeological research facility, is on the Rangsit campus.
-The campus meets the ISO 14001 standard, the first in Thailand to do so.
+The campus meets the ISO 14001 standard, and it is the first in Thailand to do so.

-The following use to be at the City Campus but has now been moved to the Main Campus (in Rangsit): International students attend this campus, as well as academics in special programs.
+The following used to be at the City Campus but has now been moved to the Main Campus (in Rangsit): International students attend this campus, as well as academics in special programs.
 It is the campus for most students in their third or fourth years.
 It is the location of the office of the university president, as well as the international college, the graduate school, and other faculties.
-There are laboratories, classrooms, seminar rooms, libraries, computer centre, and an indoor sports centre.
+There are laboratories, classrooms, seminar rooms, libraries, a computer center, and an indoor sports center.
 An art gallery, the Bangkok University Gallery (BUG), opened on the campus in 2006.